-By now, you're most likely aware of TCJA's limit of \$10,000 for the sum of property tax on a US personal residence plus state income tax (or sales tax can be substituted for state income tax).
+By now, you're most likely aware of the Tax Cuts and Jobs Act's (TCJA) limit of \$10,000 for the sum of property tax on a U.S. personal residence plus state income tax (or sales tax can be substituted for state income tax).
 These limits don't apply to such taxes when incurred in a trade or business or for the production of income.